Where Is the Best Area to Stay in Koh Samui for Families?

 - Quiet beachfront hideaway with lush gardens and private pool villas

-Nearby Attractions: Samui Football Golf, Wat Plai Laem, Big Buddha Temple (Wat Phra Yai)
+- Nearby Attractions: Samui Football Golf, Wat Plai Laem, Big Buddha Temple (Wat Phra Yai)

-Best for: Toddlers, first-time visitors, calm beach days
+- Best for: Toddlers, first-time visitors, calm beach days

-What to know: Not walkable
+- What to know: Not walkable

-2. Bophut (Fisherman’s Village) – Markets, Ice Cream, and a Bit of Buzz
+2. Bophut (Fisherman’s Village), Markets, Ice Cream, and a Bit of Buzz

 We lived in Fisherman’s Village for six months.
 And while it has a lot going for it, I’ll say this upfront: it gets busy.
-Not crazy-party busy, but definitely buzzing.
-Especially in the evenings and on market days.
+Not crazy-party busy, but definitely buzzing, especially in the evenings and on market days.

-The beach is okay, not as soft or shallow as Choeng Mon, but it’s still swimmable and clean.
+That said, it’s a genuinely fun spot for families with older kids, or for anyone who loves having everything within walking distance.
+The beach is okay, not as soft or shallow as Choeng Mon, but still swimmable and clean.
+Where Bophut really shines is the vibe.

-- Great restaurants
+- Great restaurants with real variety

 - Cute cafés, boutiques, and gelato shops